jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/scope/roots.md

-You can click on the **plus(+)** button to add the environment URLs corresponding to the selected Git Root, and also delete them by clicking on the trash button to the right of the URL field.
+You can click on the **plus(+)** button to add the environment URLs corresponding to the selected git Root, and also delete them by clicking on the trash button to the right of the URL field.